-In many cases, the only thing better than a great, light duty ladder caster is a bunch of light duty ladder casters on sale.
-That’s exactly what customers will find when they visit our company, Douglas Equipment, one of the nation’s leading suppliers of casters and a company notoriously committed to offering a great deal on all kinds of commercial equipment.
-Of course, there are more reasons to buy light duty casters than merely taking advantage of a discount on their prices; customers in the market for replacement casters, or casters designed to make equipment mobile for the first time, have several great options to choose from when selecting a caster on sale.
+In many cases, the only thing better than a great, light-duty ladder caster is a bulk amount of light-duty ladder casters offered at a discount price!
+That’s exactly what customers will find when they shop with Douglas Equipment, one of the nation’s leading suppliers of casters and a company notoriously committed to offering a great deal on all kinds of commercial material-handling equipment.
+Of course, there are more reasons to buy light-duty casters than just taking advantage of discount prices.
+Buyers who are in the market for replacement casters, or casters designed to make equipment mobile for the first time, have a variety of options to choose from.

-Known as gravity lock, the technology is responsible for sensing someone’s weight on the ladder and immediately locking the caster into place so that no unexpected movement occurs.
-The caster actually “settles” under the weight of an individual and a brake is applied to the caster wheel for the duration of their time on the ladder.
-Once they step off of the ladder itself, the brake is released and the ladder is free to roam around the work floor until someone else dares to step on its first rung.
+Known as gravity lock, this type of technology is responsible for sensing someone’s weight on the ladder and immediately locking the caster into place so that no unexpected movement occurs.
+The caster actually settles under the weight of an individual and a brake is applied to the caster wheel for the duration of their time on the ladder.
+Once they step off of the ladder, the brake is released and free to roam around the work floor until someone else steps on its first rung.